tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ```

 The test creates a `post-endpoint` route via msocket, just like we using in our msocket-based HTTP
 server.
-Now, our test uses Akka-HTTP to POST a request to this route, using the Akka-HTTP testkit to
+Now, our test uses Pekko-HTTP to POST a request to this route, using the Pekko-HTTP testkit to
 `check` that what happens when the request with the proper model is sent to this endpoint is what
 expect.